'Jurriaan' Throws His Toys Out Of the Pram

 There is a sense in which Wittgenstein is just as tyrannical and totalitarian as a Stalinist bureaucrat, insofar as he seeks to impose criteria for meaningfulness, ruling out vast swathes of meaning and ruling in others, according to the logical rules, he, Wittgenstein, has devised for it.
 In contrast, the root meaning of dialectics is dialogue (Greek: dialogos).
 If you enter into dialogue about the meaning of dialectics, you have already conceded that dialectics is meaningful in some way, and therefore can be meaningfully questioned, and in that sense you have lost your argument about the claim that it is meaningless already at the start.
 But if you simultaneously deny dialectics can be meaningful under any conditions, i.e. you accept this proposition explicitly or implicitly as a tautology, you simultaneously rule out any genuine dialogue about it.
 That is an eminently "dialectical" contradiction of your own thinking: your attempt at "dialogue" consists of denying the validity and meaningfulness of what your partner in dialogue about dialectics has to say, generating mere irritation.

-1) We have already seen that the 'Wittgenstein' 'Jurriaan' refers to is a figment of 'his' Hermetically-compromised 'brain'.
+1) We have already seen that the 'Wittgenstein' Jurriaan refers to is a figment of his Hermetically-compromised 'brain'.

 But, what about this?

-you have already conceded that dialectics is meaningful in some way, and therefore can be meaningfully questioned,
+[Y]ou have already conceded that dialectics is meaningful in some way, and therefore can be meaningfully questioned....

-Well, the word "meaning" itself has many meanings.
+Unfortunately, the word "meaning" itself has many meanings.
 Here are a few:

 (1) Personal Significance: as in "His Teddy Bear means a lot to him."